JamesKibathi/test-configs/README.md

-This is to test configs
+ This is a second test